Southampton General Hospital: History

 The hospital was founded in 1900 as the Southampton Union Infirmary in Shirley Warren, Southampton, to replace hospital beds previously provided at the workhouse infirmary in St Mary's, Southampton.
 The Royal South Hampshire Hospital was the voluntary hospital, founded in 1835 in the city.
 The initial 35 acre site cost the Poor Law Guardians £8,200, and the foundation stone was laid on 31 March 1900.
 The original building, housing 289 beds, cost £64,800 to construct; it has since been demolished.

 Southampton Borough Council took responsibility for the hospital in 1929, expanding the number of beds to 431.
 At this stage, the hospital became known as the Borough Hospital.
 When the National Health Service came into being in 1948, the hospital took its present name.

 The Wessex Neurological Unit opened on the site in 1965, and the East Wing was constructed in 1974, providing 450 additional beds, a new Accident and Emergency Department, and a children's unit.
 Three years later, the Centre Block was built, which still provides the main entrance to the hospital.
 The 7-level Centre Block cost over £9 million to construct.

-The future Prime Minister, Rishi Sunak, was born in the hospital on 12 May 1980.
+Former Prime Minister, Rishi Sunak, was born in the hospital on 12 May 1980.

 In 1983, the £10 million West Wing was constructed, adding 472 beds to the hospital; this was followed a year later by installation of the Wessex Body Scanner at a cost of £1.5 million.

 In July 2006, a new cardiac centre was opened, together with accommodation for relatives of cardiac patients.
 In September 2006 the Steve Mills Stem Cell Laboratory, which had been established by a charity created by Southampton F.C. footballer Steve Mills, moved from the Royal South Hants Hospital to a new location at Southampton General Hospital, and was officially opened on 27 September 2006 by Steve's widow Jo and former Southampton footballer and manager, Alan Ball.

 In autumn 2016 the hospital was upgraded to become an adult and paediatric Major Trauma Centre (MTC) under the NHS plans for Regional Trauma Networks.
-It was one of a small number of accident and emergency departments to benefit from Pearson Lloyd's redesign - ‘A Better A&E’ - which reduced aggression against hospital staff by 50 per cent.
+It was one of a small number of accident and emergency departments to benefit from Pearson Lloyd's redesign – 'A Better A&E' – which reduced aggression against hospital staff by 50 per cent.
 A system of environmental signage was introduced providing location-specific information for patients.
 Screens were installed providing live information about how many cases were being handled and the current status of the accident and emergency department.